AlvarBer/Persimmon/docs/src/implementation.md

 the backend has, and it has to compare with all block hashes to find the actual block.

-After this the backend has to make the outgoing connections of that block pulse, meaning for example changing the value of the width of the line between certain values, a function that works well for this is the sin function.
+After this, the backend has to make the outgoing connections of that block pulse, meaning for example changing the value of the width of the line between certain values, a function that works well for this is the sin function.
 The tricky part is that each time the function is called it has to remember the